com-480-data-visualization/The-PLP/readme_launch.md

-## To use the website localy:
+## To use the website localy (test of the website for dev and milestone 2):

-In your terminal copy paste the folowing:
+In your terminal copy paste the following:

 - Clone the repo on your computer (https link):
 ```bash
 git clone https://github.com/com-480-data-visualization/The-PLP.git
 ```
-- Go in the right folder, write in your treminal:
+- Go in the right folder, write in your terminal:
 ```bash
 cd THE-PLP
 ```